 Deering Hall is named for Berman Institute Advisory Board member and Development Chair Lynn Deering and her husband Tony Deering, a University Trustee.
 The Deerings were instrumental in our efforts to obtain our own building, giving not only their leadership, time and resources, but also their passion and enthusiasm to this endeavor.
 A formal ceremony to dedicate the building was held on May 11, 2011, during Bioethics Week at Johns Hopkins University.

-“It has been invaluable to have such a wonderful place for our faculty, staff and students to call home,” says Jeffrey Kahn, the Berman Institute’s Deputy Director for Policy and Administration.
+“It has been invaluable to have such a wonderful place for our faculty, staff and students to call home,” says Jeffrey Kahn, the Berman Institute’s Andreas C. Dracopoulos Director.
 “The interdisciplinary nature of our work needs the right environment, and Deering Hall’s design and character are the perfect match for all the research, projects, teaching and scholarship we do at the Berman Institute.”

 Our location on Ashland Avenue is at the heart of the 88-acre East Baltimore Development Initiative.
 The first phase is a 31-acre Science and Technology Park that will include over 1.1 million square feet of office and laboratory space in five life science buildings, over 800 units of residential and graduate housing, up to 80,000 square feet of retail space and 3 acres of open space.
 Ashland Avenue is designated as the “Main Street” of the first phase, meaning that the Berman Institute will be at the heart of one of Baltimore’s biggest development projects in years.